 SPED 4300 Transition of Exceptional Persons to Independent Learning and Life.
 This course provides the learner with a framework for professional special educators to intervene and consult with general education personnel and other professionals in addressing the needs of persons with exceptionalities.
 Students will examine the roles of other specialized professionals such as speech and language therapists, physical and occupational therapists, behavior specialists and psychologists and diagnosticians as well as the effective use and supervision of instructional assistants.
 Transitions from preschool to kindergarten, elementary to middle schools, middle to high school and high school to independent living will be studied.
 Community based programs and family supports will be incorporated......3 s.h.

-Prerequisite: SPED 2100 or EDUC 5000 courses, overall GPA of 3.0, and successful completion of all licensure assessments required by the Tennessee Board of Education Corequisite: EDUC 4950
+Prerequisite: SPED 2100 or EDUC 5000

+Prerequisite: All courses in the academic major, all professional level Teacher Education courses, overall GPA of 3.0, and successful completion of all licensure assessments required by the Tennessee

+Board of Education